apache/axis-axis2-java-core/modules/samples/soapwithattachments/README.txt

 2. Deploy the service
 Run the AXIS2_DIST/bin/axis2server.{sh.bat} script to start the standalone axis2 server.
-This server will deploy all the srvices available at AXIS2_DIST/repository/services directoryt.
+This server will deploy all the srvices available at AXIS2_DIST/repository/services directory.
 Alternatively you can drop the sample-swa.aar service archive to the services directory of a running Axis2 servlet)

 3. Running the client